gautamksaharia/Fokas-Lenells/README.md

 ---

--We propose a **conserved density aided neural network** to obtain data-driven multi-soliton solutions of the Fokas–Lenells equation (FLE).
+- We propose a **conserved density aided neural network** to obtain data-driven multi-soliton solutions of the Fokas–Lenells equation (FLE).

 - We incorporate the FLE equation together with its conserved densities into the loss function of a neural network.
 This leads to a modified Physics-Informed Neural Network (PINN) framework that better respects the underlying physics.